code42/py42/docs/userguides/gettingstarted.md

 pip install py42==0.4.1
 ```

+Visit the [project history](https://pypi.org/project/py42/#history) on PyPI too see all the published versions.

 You can also install from source with these steps:

 1. Download the source code from GitHub: